zuozhenggh/learning-library/solutions-library/ebs-migrate/prepare/prepare.md

 ## **STEP 4:** Put the database into Archive Mode

-1. Stop Apps Tier using the stopapps.sh script
+1. Stop Apps Tier using the stopapps.sh script.

     ```
     <copy>